JDittes/Election-Analysis/README.md

 Along with the calculations, I created a script that would automatically transfer the data to a readable text document, which would update results of the count and publish them.

+Previously, election data had been collected and analyzed using Excel.
+With Python we will be able to create code that will process huge amounts of data effeciently and reliably.

 ## Election-Audit Results:

 - How many votes were cast in this congressional election?